 To prove your claim that a car defect led to your accident, you must verify the following:

-If you can prove a defective part in your car caused your injuries, you’re entitled to financial compensation from the manufacturer of the part.
+If you can prove a defective part in your car caused your injuries, a St. Louis attorney can help you seek financial compensation from the manufacturer of the part.

 Immediately after your accident, you should follow these steps: